wkake8888/jaist-research/(WEEK2)Hi-Transformer: Hierarchical Interactive Transformer for Efficient and Effective Long Document Modeling.md

 (Evaluated by classification task)

 **Note**
-- Document Transformer is important because the performance consistently declines when the global document contexts are not encoded into sentence representations\
+- Encoding Global Document Context into sentence representation is important because the performance consistently declines when the global document contexts are not encoded into sentence representations\
   → This is because the local contexts within a single sentence may be insufficient for accurate sentence modeling, and global contexts in the entire document can provide rich complementary information for sentence understanding\
   → propagating the document contexts to enhance sentence modeling can improve long document modeling.